MAGALA-RICHARD/apsimNGpy/README.rst

 - requests
 -

-Please note that apsimNGpy is tested on Python 3.
-We are not aware of its performance in Python 2 because it utilizes some of the new libraries like pathlib and f-strings.
+apsimNGpy is tested on python 3.10

 Usage